#7 will make you squirm.

 Why?
-Bacteria released from the toilet combined with heat and moisture, is an ideal situation for germs to multiply.
-Take the extra 30-seconds to fetch your toothbrush from a cool, dry place before brushing and save yourself the paranoia.
+Bacteria released from the toilet combined with heat and moisture is an ideal situation for germs to multiply.
+Take the extra 30 seconds to fetch your toothbrush from a cool, dry place before brushing and save yourself the paranoia.

 Your robe is practically a wearable towel, that's why we love our own pure linen options so much.
-But, like towels, your fave robe is susceptible to that unpleasant musty aroma and dreaded dampness from hanging around the bathroom for too long.
+But, like towels, your favourite robe is susceptible to that unpleasant musty aroma and dreaded dampness from hanging around the bathroom for too long.

 Leave it in your wardrobe after every wear so that it's nice and fresh every time you slip into it.